submariner-io/submariner-website/src/content/operations/deployment/subctl/_index.en.md

 ### Running `subctl diagnose` from a Pod in cluster

-As of release 0.12.0, a new `subctl` image containing the subctl binary is now available in submariner repos.
-This can be used to run subctl from a Pod within the cluster. `subctl diagnose` command output can be accessed from the Pod's logs.
-A new flag, `--in-cluster` has been added to support this use case.
+`subctl` image containing the subctl binary can be used to run subctl from a Pod within the cluster. `subctl diagnose` command output can be accessed from the Pod's logs. `--in-cluster` has been added to `subctl diagnose` to support this use case.

 #### Example running `subctl diagnose` using a Job